Entanglement in the Schwinger effect: Schwinger effect

 with $V\Delta t$ the spacetime volume, and $e$, $m$, $E$ the particle charge, mass, and the external field strength, respectively.
 This expression reveals the exponential suppression of the process for subcritical fields, and defines the natural scale $ E_{\mathrm{crit}} = \pi m^2/e$ as the threshold where non-perturbative pair production becomes significant (see Ref. \cite{Dunne:2004nc} for an historical perspective and Ref. \cite{Schubert:2024vft} for a review on both historical and technical aspects).\\

-In what follows we adopt the (equivalent) mode–function viewpoint based on frequency mixing and Bogoliubov transformations.\footnote{See Refs. \cite{Lozanov:2018kpk,Domcke:2019qmm,Ferreiro:2018qdi,Beltran-Palau:2020hdr,Alvarez-Dominguez:2023ten,Alvarez-Dominguez:2023zsk} for different aspects of the Schwinger effect within this formalism.
-And Ref. \cite{VicenteGarcia-Consuegra:2025lkh} for a stochastic generalization in the effective action formalism.} By analyzing the frequency mixing of solutions to the Klein–Gordon and Dirac equations in time-dependent backgrounds, we can identify the natural {\it in} and {\it out} mode bases and compute the coefficients that relate them.
+In what follows we adopt the (equivalent) mode–function viewpoint based on frequency mixing and Bogoliubov transformations.\footnote{See Refs. \cite{Lozanov:2018kpk,Domcke:2019qmm,Ferreiro:2018qdi,Beltran-Palau:2020hdr,Alvarez-Dominguez:2023ten,Alvarez-Dominguez:2023zsk} for different aspects of the Schwinger effect within this formalism, and Ref. \cite{VicenteGarcia-Consuegra:2025lkh} for a stochastic generalization in the effective action formalism.
+See also Ref. \cite{Taya:2020dco} for an exact WKB treatment of time-dependent electric fields.
+For a detailed discussion of quantum field states and their statistical properties in unstable-vacuum settings and critical potential steps, see Refs. \cite{Gavrilov:2014gca,Gavrilov:2016cfd,Gavrilov:2019vyi}.} By analyzing the frequency mixing of solutions to the Klein–Gordon and Dirac equations in time-dependent backgrounds, we can identify the natural {\it in} and {\it out} mode bases and compute the coefficients that relate them.
 This provides direct access to the particle content of the theory and, crucially for our purposes, to the quantum correlations between the produced pairs.\\

 We consider the case of a constant and uniform electric field along the $z$ direction ($\vec{E} = E\, \hat {e}_z$).\footnote{Despite the electric field being constant, particle creation still occurs: the time-dependence of the problem is encoded in the potential vector.} We treat two cases: (i) no magnetic field ($\vec{B}=\vec{0}\,$), and (ii) anti-parallel magnetic field ($\vec B=-B\, \hat{e}_z$).
 We choose the gauge such that the vector potential, in the two cases, reads \be A_{\mu} = \qquad \mathrm{or}\qquad A_{\mu} = \, . \ee We restrict ourselves to the case $eE>0$ and $eB>0$.
 In what follows, we solve the Klein–Gordon and Dirac equations in momentum space, identify the corresponding {\it in} and {\it out} mode bases in each case, and compute the Bogoliubov coefficients that relate them.
 Readers already familiar with these techniques may wish to skip directly to subsection \ref{subsec:Bogoliubov}.